bevyengine/rfcs/rfcs/system-driven-ui.md

 ## Guide-level explanation

-The **UI data flow** in Bevy has four conceptual stages:
+The **UI data flow** in Bevy has three conceptual stages:

-1. **Dispatching** raw input events to specific widgets.
+1. **Dispatching** raw input events into entity-specific events stored on each widget.
-2. **Handling** raw input events by converting into widget-specific events.
-3. **Responding** to widget-specific events with widget logic.
+2. **Responding** to entity-specific events to perform widget logic.
-4. **Reading** UI state.
+3. **Reading** UI state once it has been changed.

-Widgets, as previously discussed in [UI Building Blocks and Styles](https://github.com/bevyengine/rfcs/pull/1) are simply entities with various components on them.
+As previously discussed in [UI Building Blocks and Styles](https://github.com/bevyengine/rfcs/pull/1) widgets are simply entities with various components on them.
 As discussed there, Bevy does not draw a hard-line between "UI" and "not UI"; these concepts and patterns are also useful for handling input to game entities.

-### Dispatching input to widgets

 Pretty as they may be, user interfaces are ultimately designed to, well, interface with users.
 In Bevy, that means they must listen for **input events**, created by your mouse, keyboard, joystick, touch or hand-rolled hum-to-move input pipeline.